E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-As stated in Sec.~\ref{intro}, the goal of E2S2 is to enhance the encoders of seq2seq models, so that the encoders can provide more efficient representations and be beneficial to the understanding and generation of natural language.
-To explore whether the goal is achieved, we present a detailed analysis and discussion.
-Specifically, we conduct experiments on the encoder itself with the probing tasks \cite{conneau2018senteval} to evaluate the effect of representations learned by the encoder.
+As stated in section~\ref{intro}, the goal of E2S2 is to enhance the encoder of seq2seq models, so that the encoder can provide more discriminative representations and be beneficial to the understanding and generation of natural language.
+To explore whether the goal is achieved, we conduct experiments on the encoder itself with the probing tasks \cite{conneau2018senteval} to evaluate the effect of learning representations of the encoder.
 The probing tasks aim to study the simple linguistic properties of sentences, which can be classified into three groups: a) ``Surface": used to evaluate the simple surface properties; b) ``Syntactic": used to quantify the syntactic reservation ability; c) ``Semantic": used to analyze the deeper semantic representation ability.
-More specifically, following \citet{hao2019modeling}, we introduce an MLP classifier on the top of encoder and train the classifier on the train sets of probing tasks.
-The results on dev sets of these probing tasks are listed in Tab.~\ref{tab:analysis2}.
-It can be seen that our E2S2 method achieves better performance on all probing tasks, i.e., +1.25\% averaged gains, compared to the vanilla seq2seq pretraining. \textbf{Takeaway}: \textit{The proposed E2S2 strategy enables the encoder to learn better sentence representations that preserve more surface, syntactic and semantic knowledge.}
+Following Hao~et~al.~\cite{hao2019modeling}, we introduce an MLP classifier on the encoder side and train the classifier on the train sets of probing tasks. {\zqh For reference, we also compare our E2S2 method with the other two widely-used representation learning methods, \textit{i.e.}, SimCSE~\cite{gao2021simcse} and PromptBERT~\cite{jiang2022promptbert}.
+In practice, we basically follow the unsupervised training processes in the original papers to improve the encoder of BART, except that we use the average output of the last hidden layer as the sentence representation during the SimCSE training. }